Teaching resource Mark-making and self portraits

 Exercise 2

-On a large sheet of paper begin a self portrait but only use soft flowing lines that are drawn quickly.
+On a large sheet of paper, begin a self portrait, but only use soft, flowing lines drawn quickly.
 Try to keep the pressure of the lines as light as possible.
-This should create a flowing effect.
-You can focus on the curve of the face shape and eyes.
-Don't worry if this style of mark making is unnatural to you, it is good to try new things.
+This should create a sense of flow.
+You can focus on the curve of the face shape and the eyes.
+Do not worry if this style of mark making feels unnatural to you.
+It is good to try new things.

 Exercise 3

-On the same drawing as before now use very slow and heavy lines to build on top.
-Look for the shadowy areas or any areas you'd wish to emphasise.
-Pay attention to contrast of the light and dark marks.
+On the same drawing, now use very slow and heavy lines to build on top.
+Look for shadowy areas or any areas you would like to emphasise.
+Pay attention to the contrast between light and dark marks.

 Exercise 4

-On another large sheet of paper begin by creating a ground.
-This is a thin layer of light charcoal drawn evenly across the surface and then smudges in to create a smooth surface.
-With the ground you can then draw into it with darker charcoal and also use your rubber to create lighter tones.
+On another large sheet of paper, begin by creating a ground.
+This is a thin layer of light charcoal drawn evenly across the surface, then smudged to create a smooth base.
+With the ground, you can draw into it with darker charcoal and also use your eraser to create lighter tones.

-For this self-portrait use the dictionary of marks earlier to use as many marks as possible while building a self-portrait.
-This should contain dots, zig zags and cross hatching as well as any other types of line you can think of.
-Be sure to draw with both the charcoal and rubber.
+For this self-portrait, use your dictionary of marks and include as many mark types as possible while building your self-portrait.
+Include dots, zigzags, and cross hatching, as well as any other lines you can think of.
+Be sure to draw with both charcoal and your eraser.